spilman6/courses/pages/javascript/higher-order-functions-exercises.md

 Remember that the `?.` operator can be used to safely access nested properties.
 For example, `pet.owner?.name?.trim()` will not throw an error if `pet.owner` or `pet.owner.name` is `null`.

+There should be 3 room objects in the resulting array.
+Family Room, Guest Bedroom, Master Bedroom.

 ## Hint {#exercise-2-hint}

 <details>